AI4University/ewb/README.md

 - **Database:** Utilizes PostgreSQL for reliable data persistence and management.
 - **Authentication:** Secured with Keycloak to ensure protected access and user management.

+## Simple Deployment

+Deployment instructions and Docker Compose files are provided to simplify the deployment process.
+All necessary files and instructions can be found in the [deployment](deployment/deployment.md) folder of this repository.

 ## Prerequisites

 Before you start, make sure you have the following installed: